 Importantly, a third DUI conviction in PA is graded as a felony and can have multiple serious ramifications.

-If you are charged with a DUI in PA or have questions about a past conviction call Scartelli Olszewski, P.C. for a free consultation.
+If you are charged with a DUI in PA or have questions about a past conviction, contact Scartelli Olszewski, P.C. for a free consultation.